 Product packaging sits at a critical intersection of marketing and shipping.
 It reflects the brand, promotes the product and contributes to the overall customer experience.
 It also protects the contents housed inside.
 Though it may seem like an afterthought, packaging design offers strategic benefits to a business.
 Here, we’ll discuss its hallmarks, then explore the newest design trends employed by companies today.

 While advertisements, emails and social media feeds are traditional routes to building brand loyalty and converting customers, packaging can play that very same role.
 At a glance, it is a physical, tactile ad for the product and an opportunity to make a lasting first impression.
 Once the product is purchased, packaging has the potential to become something more.
 In the era of the “unboxing experience,” it has the ability to wow consumers and set a company apart from its competition.
-Great packaging can even inspire customers to post positive reviews on social media.
+Great packaging can even inspire customers to post positive reviews or even the unboxing experience itself on social media.

 When it comes to shipping, packaging design takes on a whole new meaning.
 More than a promotional piece, packaging serves as a protective element.
 It prevents damage to the product and, in some cases, boosts its shelf life.
 It also affects a business’s bottom line.
 The more efficient the design, the less material used and less money spent.
 The content, dimensions and structure of a product’s packaging affect product margins, shipping costs and operations.
 The smartest companies settle on designs that strike a balance between marketing value and cost.